The Vertical Diet: PROs and CONs

 - It is very well tolerated by the gastrointestinal tract;

 For better understanding let’s put in a nutshell each of these points.
-Weightlifters, bodybuilders and crossfitters usually are big and strong guys, and their demand for calories, proteins, fats and carbohydrates significantly surpass such of an ordinary man.
+Weightlifters, bodybuilders and fitness athletes usually are big and strong guys, and their demand for calories, proteins, fats and carbohydrates significantly surpass such of an ordinary man.
 And when the daily ratio is based upon red meat and white rice the goal to acquire the specific calories and macronutrients amount is effortlessly achievable.

 Even lean red meat contains enough fat and protein with all essential amino acids.
 White rice and potatoes are full of easily digestible carbohydrates that do not provoke any intestines discomfort.